juliusoh/lfz-full-stack-lessons/exercises/array-manipulation-2/README.md

 ### Submitting Your Solution

-When your solution is complete, return to the root of your `senior-front-end-lessons` directory.
+When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).